-6 Winesap Apples
+6 Winesap apples

 Juice of 1 lemon

-6 tbsps. mayonnaise
+6 thesps, mayonnaise

-11⁄2 cups diced

-celery
+11/4 c. diced celery

-1⁄2 cup chopped
+1⁄2 c. chopped walnuts

-walnuts

 Scoop out apples without breaking the skin.
-Chop apple meat, sprinkle with lemon juice, add mayonnaise and toss lightly with celery and nuts.
+Chop apple meat, sprinkle with lemon juice, add

+mayonnaise and toss lightly with celery and nuts.
 Pile into apple shells which have been brushed inside with lemon juice.
 Chill.
 Serve on crisp lettuce, top with mayonnaise.
 Serves 6.

 Apple and Cabbage Salad

-1 Jonathan apple 2 tbsps. flour unpeeled 2 tbsps. sugar 3 cups shredded cabbage 1 tbsp. salad oil 1 tbsp. lemon juice 1 cup unsweetened pineapple juice
+1 Jonathan apple, unpeeled tupe shredded cabbage thsp. lemon juice the principle of the properties of

 Dice apple, sprinkle with lemon juice and mix with shredded cabbage.
 Blend flour, sugar, salt and add salad oil and pineapple juice.
 Cook over direct heat 5 minutes.
 Chill and pour over apple and cabbage mixture.

 Serve on crisp lettuce.
 Serves 6.